mchorse/reads/content/commander.md

 <?php template('links', $__data__) ?>

 **Commander** is a Minecraft mod which allows enhances command usage experience.
-Currently, this mods adds only one command to execute commands in a loop.

 I don't recommend using this mod on a server, since it's very easy to get the server lag, freeze or crash with the loop command. **If you're going to use it on the public server, use it at your own risk**.